 What Is A Perforated Bowel?

-If you or a loved one has suffered a perforated bowel, it probably came as quite a shock and you may have a number of questions, such as what is a perforated bowel and why did it happen?
+If you or a loved one has suffered a perforated bowel, it probably came as quite a shock and you may have a number of questions, such as what is a perforated bowel, why did it happen and how long does it take to recover from a perforated bowel?
 This article explores these questions, from symptoms and diagnosis to treatment and the recovery process.

 What Is A Perforated Bowel?